Allentro/allentro/README.md

 - Fusion Energy Engineer

-- Predominantly work on the modelling of nuclear reactions, materials transmutation and neutronics
+- Predominantly work on the modelling for fusion reactor design:
-    - Fusion materials development
+    - Neutronics
-    - Breeder blanket and in-vessel component design
+    - CFD / MHD
+    - Structural Analysis
+    - Thermal Hydraulics

-- Recently completed a PhD in Nuclear Physics, working on nuclear reaction cross-sections and nuclear data
+- Recently completed a PhD in Nuclear Physics, researching the measurement and modelling of nuclear reaction cross-sections:
     - Nuclear reaction cross-sections
     - Nuclear data
     - Isotope production
     - Transmutation

+Interested in developing and leveraging open-source software to enable the commercialisation of clean technology such as fusion.

-- 🔭 I develop scripts and tool to assist with nuclear reaction and yield calculations
+- 🔭 I develop scripts and tool to assist with reactor design
 - As my skills grow I aim to contribute to open-source development
-- Passionate about making nuclear data accesible and flexible